sous-chefs/docker/README.md

   `/etc/hosts` in the form `['host_a:10.9.8.7', 'host_b:10.9.8.6']`
 - `force` - A boolean to use in container operations that support a `force` option.
 Defaults to `false`
+- `host` - A string containing the host the API should communicate with.
+  Defaults to local `docker_service`.
 - `host_name` - The hostname for the container.
 - `links` - An array of source container/alias pairs to link the container to in the form `[container_a:www', container_b:db']`